 Want to know more?
 Contact us.

-Steve Carroll is the Vice President and Commissioning Team Leader at Salas O’Brien.
-As a Commissioning Authority, Steve identifies potential issues before they become problems and is always looking for ways to increase value for his clients.
+Steve Carroll is the Vice President and the Director of Commissioning at Salas O’Brien.
+As a Commissioning Authority, Steve identifies potential issues before they become problems and increases value for his clients.
+He also specializes in cybersecurity for building systems, providing systems monitoring to keep alternate attack vectors secure.
 As a leader, Steve is focused on mentoring, coaching, and developing his team to achieve continuous improvement.
 He holds a Master of Business Administration and a Bachelor of Science in Engineering.
-Contact him at email@example.com.
+Contact him at [email protected].